Do you want to know how to save $1000 a month?

 If you haven’t refinanced in the last year, you could potentially save hundreds every month by getting a lower rate.

-Talk to a mortgage lender to see what your options are.
+Talk to a mortgage lender to see what your alternative options are.

 Monthly savings: $325